 The pilot aims to extract and exploit data from Type 2 Diabetes (T2D) datasets to develop a comprehensive biomarker package that quantifies the relevant processes of the metabolic flexibility system and determines an individual’s metabolic health trajectory and predisposition to certain conditions.
 The extracted T2D data will be coupled with real world evidence (RWE) data from multiple sources outside the typical clinical research setting.
 The ultimate objective of the pilot is to test and further develop a federated database infrastructure responding to FAIR principles (findable, accessible, interoperable and reusable) able to connect data from different research sources.
 The added value of such an infrastructure will be shown by specific use cases.

-- A demonstration of the portal on health databases and information on relevant Applications and Initiatives (i.e. a presentation by an invited speaker on their experience with sharing health data and the market opportunities for health data);
+- A demonstration of the 1st and 2nd use case of the portal on health databases and information on relevant Applications and Initiatives

 © European Union, 2020